-Writing|Where stories meet science
+Writing|Where stories meet (social) science

 Research-Driven Storyteller

-With degrees in anthropology and journalism and a master's in writing, I use social science methods to explore the fascinating intersection of psychology and business in our evolving work landscape.
+With degrees in anthropology and journalism and a master's in writing, I use social science methods to explore the intersection of psychology and business in our evolving work landscape.
 Skills developed from participant observation make me uniquely attuned to relationships, work styles, and the subtle interactions that reveal authentic human motivations.

 The importance of being a learning organization